projectatomic/atomic-site/source/docs/gettingstarted.md

 == Downloading Atomic

-There are builds of Atomic available using Fedora and CentOS bases.
+There are builds of Atomic available using Fedora, and a CentOS base is coming soon.

 ==== Fedora